taoso/phpstan/README.md

 **[Read more about PHPStan on Medium.com »](https://medium.com/@ondrejmirtes/phpstan-2939cd0ad0e3)**

 ## Is PHPStan helping you to avoid bugs in production?
-## Consider [supporting it on Patreon](https://www.patreon.com/phpstan) so I'm able to make it even more awesome!

 It currently performs the following checks on your code: